 Globally, every minute one young woman is infected by HIV, and AIDS‐related illness is the leading cause of death among women of reproductive age group.

-National Aids Prevention and Control Policy (India)
+National AIDS Prevention And Control Policy (India)

 India has been working tremendously hard to eradicate HIV/AIDS which poses serious health challenges to a large population living in the country.
-One organization that has been successful in reaching out to the masses and delivering awareness is NACO (National AIDS Control Programme).
+One organisation that has been successful in reaching out to the masses and delivering awareness is NACO (National AIDS Control Programme).
 From behavioural change adverts to campaigns at grass root levels, the fight against HIV and AIDS has been a priority for the Indian government.

 HIV In Women & Ways To Combat It

 One of the safest ways to avoid the transmission of STIs as well as to significantly diminish the chances of an unwanted pregnancy is to use condoms.
 Condoms are very important in practising safe sex.
 Taking a minute to put on the condom is extremely important, especially if one wants to make sure to avoid STIs (Sexually Transmitted Infections).
 An effective alternative to the male condom is the female condom.
 Widespread use of this method has been limited due to its cost, clinicians’ and patients’ lack of awareness of the existence of the product and how to obtain it, and aesthetic concerns that decreased acceptability among some users.